-mol L^{-1}
+$mol L^{-1}$

 3. Quote C: In a highly concentrated solution of chloride ions, a well-defined complex of stoichiometry 1:2 is formed.
-On the following qualitative axis (with pCl increasing from left to right), place in each domain the silver-containing species that is predominant (or exists, for solids). pCl values at frontiers are not expected.
+On the following qualitative axis (with pCl increasing from left to right), for each box, write the formula of the silver-containing species that is predominant (or exists, for solids). pCl values are not required.